oc-shopaholic/oc-shopaholic-docs/modules/related-products/home.md

 ## Introduction

+Module plugin allows to bind products and assign them as an related to another product (for instance a mobile phone iPhone X and iPhone X MAX).
 Related products block usually looks like list of products on main product page.

 > Related products do not depend on product categories.